 Why do we exist?
-People have been pondering this question for ages.
-The findings from science suggest that life on this planet emerged without intent and serves no purpose.
-We are inclined to see ourselves as unique, so we might delude ourselves by thinking that this universe is there for us, and so it must have a purpose, and therefore, a creator.
+Findings from science suggest that life on this planet emerged without intent and serves no purpose.
+We are inclined to see ourselves as unique, so we might delude ourselves by thinking that this universe is there for us, so that it must have a purpose, and therefore, a creator.
 The odds appear stacked against us being here, so our existence might appear a miracle.
-But if humans had never arrived on the scene, all the other species would still have roamed the planet, and no cat or fern might ever have wondered why it is there.
+But if humans had never arrived on the scene, all the other species would still have roamed the planet, and no cat or fern would ever have wondered why it is there.

-Once you reverse the argument, it becomes clear what’s wrong with it.
+Once you reverse the argument, it becomes clear what is wrong with it.
 My existence depends on my parents having met each other.
-My parents had not lived if my grandparents had not married.
+My parents would not have lived if my grandparents had not married.
 They, in their turn, depend on the many generations before them.
-According to chaos theory, small changes in the initial conditions of complex systems can have a dramatic impact on future developments.
+According to chaos theory, small changes in the initial conditions of complex systems can have dramatic consequences for future developments.
 For instance, a butterfly flapping its wings in Texas might cause a hurricane in China.

-So, if one of my forebears had done only one small thing differently, for instance, getting up earlier on one day, I probably would not be here.
-The probability of my existence is so close to zero that I might consider it a miracle.
-Similarly, the odds of humans appearing when dinosaurs were still living, and living creatures on this planet appearing when the galaxy was emerging, were negligible.
+So, if one of my forebears had done only one small thing differently, for instance, getting up ten minutes earlier on 17 September 1462, I might not be here.
+The probability of my existence is so close to zero that I could believe that it is a miracle.
+Similarly, the odds of humans appearing in the future when dinosaurs were still living, and living creatures on this planet appearing later on when the galaxy was emerging, were negligible.

 In a similar vein, people argue that it is unlikely that this universe emerged by chance.
 The laws of physics and the values of physical constants are fine-tuned for life to exist.
-But if that hadn’t been the case, it would have been impossible to observe this.
+But if that had not been the case, we would not be here to notice this.
 There could be an infinite number of universes or big bangs that failed to create universes with different laws and constants.
 This universe might be just right by accident.

 Intelligent design proponents claim that undirected evolutionary processes cannot explain the living creatures on this planet.
-They believe that life on Earth requires a creator.
+They argue that life on Earth is a miracle that requires a creator.
 Indeed, the odds for life to emerge in the way it did, were zero from the outset, and still, we are here.
-But evolution is an organising principle.
+But evolution is an organising principle that requires no intelligence.
 Given ample time, the possibilities are endless, and anything could happen.
 Scientific findings indicate that life on this planet had four billion years to develop.